CharlieJJ0115/ChatRoom/README.md

 - Google sign in

 ### Chatroom basic functions
-Click the "New Chat" button to open create chatroom modal.
+Click the `New Chat` button to open create chatroom modal.

 <img src="How_to_use_img/user_profile.png" alt="User profile panel showing New Chat button" width="300">

 - Create private chatrooms with registered users.
   1. Select 1 registered user. (search availible)
-  2. Click "start private chat" button.
+  2. Click `start private chat` button.

   <img src="How_to_use_img/create_privatechat.png" alt="Create chatroom modal create private chat" width="300">

 - Create group chatrooms with selected members.
   1. Select members you want to add in this groupchat from registered users. (search availible)
-  2. Click "Create Chatroom" button.
+  2. Click `Create Chatroom` button.

   <img src="How_to_use_img/create_groupchat.png" alt="Create chatroom modal create group chat" width="300">

 - Invite more members to existing group chatrooms.
-  1. Select the chatroom from "mychatrooms" panel
+  1. Select the chatroom from `mychatrooms` panel

   <img src="How_to_use_img/mychatroom_panel.png" alt="groupchat_demo" width="300">

-  2. click the gear shape "room setting" button in the top right corner of the Current chatroom panel.
+  2. click the gear shape `room settings` button in the top right corner of the Current chatroom panel.

   <img src="How_to_use_img/groupchat_demo.png" alt="groupchat_demo" width="600">

-  3. Click "manage members" button.
+  3. Click `manage members` button.

   <img src="How_to_use_img/room_setting_modal.png" alt="groupchat_demo" width="300">